-1. Make a one-of-a-kind booklet for Mom, filled with family photos and hand-written notes.
-Or, shoot a video capturing how much you appreciate Mom.
+1. Make a one-of-a-kind booklet for your mom, filled with family photos and hand-written notes.
+Or shoot a video capturing how much you appreciate Mom.
 You might want to film the children in various areas of the house, thanking Mom for the impact she has on their lives in particular rooms.
 You could also record some original songs or even a family skit.
 (Contributed by Aileen Ostendorff)

-2. Make a recipe book for Mom.
-Kids can put one together, even if they are very young and don't know the real recipes.
-"Anything from my kids like that touched me because you could tell they were so proud because they had made it themselves."
-(Contributed by Sharon Hill) Adults or older children may want to add some special things to Mom's recipe book such as her favorite sayings, Scriptures, tales from Mom's childhood, copies of her handwritten recipes, some family history, etc. (Contributed by Fran Taylor)
+2. Make a recipe book.
+Kids can put one together even if they are very young and don't know the real recipes.
+"Anything from my kids like that touched me because you could tell they were so proud because they had made it themselves," said one mom."
+Adults or older children may want to add some special items to the recipe book such as her favorite sayings, Scriptures, tales from her childhood, copies of her handwritten recipes, some family history, etc. (Contributed by Sharon Hill and Fran Taylor)

-3. After creating a restaurant atmosphere somewhere in the house, children of any age can cook a meal for Mom and serve it to her.
+3. After creating a restaurant atmosphere somewhere in the house, cook a meal for your mother and serve it to her.
 "When my kids did this it taught them to give to someone else and also gave them a cooking lesson!"
 (Contributed by Arlene Kirk)

 5. Make a corsage or arrangement made of silk flowers that are similar to the ones that were in her bridal bouquet.
 (Contributed by Vickie Burnett)

-6. Remember Mom with roses or a rose bush.
+6. Remember her with roses--or with a rose bush.
 "I try to send Mom yellow roses because that's her favorite flower."
 (Contributed by Mari Peters)

-7. Write a poem or heartfelt letter expressing your love and appreciation to Mom.
+7. Write a poem or heartfelt letter expressing your love and appreciation.
 You may want to thank her for her Christian example.
 A nice touch would be framing the poem/letter with a picture of her holding you as newborn.
-Dennis Rainey's book The Best Gift You Can Ever Give Your Parents gives step-by-step ideas for writing tributes.
+Dennis Rainey's book, The Forgotten Commandment, gives step-by-step ideas for writing tributes.
 (Contributed by Mary Carol Pederson)